TOP WINTER TIPS FOR

 Keep your Fuel tank 1/2 full or more to reduce risk of contamination

-Do try to keep your Fuel tank at least 1/2 full or more to reduce the opportunity for condensation to build up.
+Maintain Fuel tank at least 1/2 full or more

 get ready for winter and check your tyre pressure and tread depth for winter